muathendirangu/contact/README.md

 3. Generated API documentation a postman and and openAPI documentation(currently it is done manually can be automated using npm packages to improve dev workflow)

 ## Improvements
-1. Automate API documentation
+1. Setup CI/CD pipelines to automate API documentation generation, also deployment of the API to a hosting provider
-2. Modularize the storage workflow to allow easier addition of data store i.e if we need to to introduce new data store e.g redis for caching purposes
+2. Modularize the storage workflow to allow easier addition of data store i.e if we need to to introduce new data store e.g redis for caching purposes.
+4. Add support for database migrations.
+3. Improve the testing workflow to make it easier to mock a test database instead of the actual database, add more unit tests to test pure functions i.e validation utils.